Lucknow: Geography

 The Gomti River, Lucknow's chief geographical feature, meanders through the city and divides it into the Trans-Gomti and Cis-Gomti regions.
 Situated in the middle of the Indus-Gangetic Plain, the city is surrounded by rural towns and villages: the orchard town of Malihabad, Kakori, Mohanlalganj, Gosainganj, Chinhat and Itaunja.
 To the east lies Barabanki, to the west Unnao, to the south Raebareli, while to the north lie the Sitapur and Hardoi.
 Lucknow city is located in a seismic zone III.

+Lucknow stands at an elevation of approximately 123 m above sea level.
+The city had an area of 402 km2 until December 2019, when 88 villages were added to the municipal limits and the area increased to 631 km2.

+Bounded on the east by Barabanki, on the west by Unnao, on the south by Raebareli and in the north by Sitapur and Hardoi, Lucknow sits on the northwestern shore of the Gomti River.
+As of 2008, there were 110 wards in the city.
+Morphologically, three clear demarcations exist: The central business district, which is a fully built up area, comprises Hazratganj, Aminabad and Chowk.
+A middle zone surrounds the inner zone with concrete houses while the outer zone consists of villages.

 Climate

-Lucknow has a humid subtropical climate (Köppen Cwa) with cool, dry winters from mid-November to February and dry, hot summers with sunshine from March to mid-May.
-More than nine-tenths of the annual rainfall occurs from June to October when the city receives an average of 827.2 mm from the southwest monsoon winds, although occasionally frontal rainfall from the northeast monsoon will occur in January.
+Lucknow has a humid subtropical climate (Köppen Cwa) with cool, dry winters from late November to February and dry, hot summers with sunshine from late March to June.
+More than nine-tenths of the annual rainfall occurs from July to October when the city receives an average of 827.2 mm from the southwest monsoon winds, although occasionally frontal rainfall from the northeast monsoon will occur in January.
 In winter the maximum temperature is around 25 C and the minimum is in the 3 to 7 C range.

 Fog is quite common from mid-December to late January.
-Occasionally, Lucknow experiences colder winter spells than places like Shimla and Mussoorie which are situated way high up in the Himalayas.
+Occasionally, Lucknow experiences colder winter spells than places like Shimla and Mussoorie, which are situated high up in the Himalayas.

 In the extraordinary winter cold spell of 2012–2013, Lucknow recorded temperatures below freezing point on two consecutive days and the minimum temperature hovered around freezing point for over a week.
 Summers are very hot with temperatures rising into the 40 to 45 C range, the average maxima being in the high 30s Celsius.

+Lucknow has been ranked 4th best "National Clean Air City" (under Category 1 >10L Population cities) in India.